kilic/pre-comm-ct/README.md

+It was fun at that time to build an experimental confidential transaction scheme.
+However this proposal lack of many aspects of confidentiality.

+Original readme as follows.

 ### Confidential Transactions with Reusable Commitments

 We tried to reduce range-proof verification cost of confidential transactions on Ethereum contracts.
 The main idea that we are proposing is to use commitments that are verified and stored in advance multiple times.